GaganAgarwal77/ShaadiOnChain/README.md

 Our platform makes use of a variety of incredible technological advances to provide users with a friendly and great experience as they create their love life on blockchain:

-⚡Lightning fast transactions powered by Polygon network
+⚡Lightning fast transactions powered by Klaytn network

 📦Distributed storage powered by FileCoin (nft.storage)